kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 HPA could get into the conflict with the pod controller (e.g. Deployment).
 Different controllers have different scaling approaches to HPA.
-This could be resolved with an opt-in behavior, by setting the interceptor priority to each HPA object.The HPA controller would then mark the workload pods with its interceptor class and a priority.
+This could be resolved with an opt-in behavior, by setting the interceptor priority to each HPA object.The HPA controller would then mark the workload pods with its interceptor at the appropriate `.spec.evictionInterceptors` list index (priority).

 - By default, we could set a lower index than controllers to prefer the controller's behaviour.
   For example, Deployment's `.spec.maxSurge` would be preferred over HPA.
 Otherwise, HPA might scale